surana-mudit/aframe-workshop/README.md

 # aframe-workshop
-a rain scene with different objects
+this is a project created during aframe-workshop